Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Introduction

 \section{Introduction}

-In reinforcement learning (RL), the objective is to enhance an agent's actions to maximize cumulative rewards through interaction with an environment.
-Temporal difference (TD) learning methods, like Q-learning and SARSA, have demonstrated efficacy across several tasks by allowing agents to estimate action-value functions that forecast anticipated future rewards.
-Traditionally, these strategies utilise a discount factor $0\leq\gamma<1$, with values approaching $\gamma=0$ to emphasise short-term rewards over long-term ones, therefore diminishing the planning horizon and enhancing learning stability and efficiency\cite{sutton2018reinforcement}.
-Discount factors $\gamma<1$ frequently yield enhanced results during the early phases of learning, as demonstrated by Prokhorov and Wunsch\cite{prokhorov1997adaptive}.
-In specific contexts, such as long-horizon tasks\cite{mnih2013playing,berner2019dota} where long-term planning is essential—like navigation or decision-making tasks with deferred rewards—this method can create bias, constraining the agent's capacity to acquire optimal long-horizon policies.
+Reinforcement learning (RL) agents encounter significant challenges in the optimization of long-horizon rewards.
+Traditional methods employing singular discount variables encounter inherent challenges: small $\eta$ results in low-variance but myopic policies, whereas large $\eta$ suffers from excessive variance.
+Fixed discounts remain constant despite variations in reward densities\cite{romoff2019separating,sutton2018reinforcement,bellemare2016unifying}.
+Temporal difference (TD) learning methods, such as Q-learning and SARSA, have shown effectiveness in various tasks by enabling agents to estimate action-value functions that predict expected future rewards.
+Traditionally, these strategies use a discount factor of $0\leq\eta<1$, with values getting closer to $\eta=0$ to put more weight on short-term rewards than long-term ones.
+This approach shortens the planning horizon and makes learning more stable and efficient\cite{sutton2018reinforcement}.
+Prokhorov and Wunsch\cite{prokhorov1997adaptive} show that discount factors $\eta<1$ often lead to better results in the early stages of learning.
+In certain scenarios, such as long-horizon tasks\cite{mnih2013playing,berner2019dota} where long-term planning is crucial—like navigation or decision-making tasks that involve delayed rewards—this approach can introduce bias, complicating the agent's ability to determine the most effective long-horizon policies.

-For instance: SARSA\cite{sutton2018reinforcement} (State-Action-Reward-State-Action) is an on-policy RL algorithm that modifies an action-value function Q(s,a) according to the state-action transitions encountered by the agent.
-The conventional SARSA algorithm performs well in contexts with shorter time horizons; however, in long-horizon tasks, the singular discount factor $\gamma$ employed in SARSA results in a compromise between bias and variance.
-Small values of $\gamma$ yield myopic policies, whereas larger values induce substantial variance in the estimated action-value functions, rendering the learning process unstable and inefficient.
-In response, other solutions have been suggested, including\cite{berner2019dota,prokhorov1997adaptive,franccois2015discount,xu2018meta,van2009theoretical,romoff2019separating}.
+For example, SARSA\cite{sutton2018reinforcement} (State-Action-Reward-State-Action) is an on-policy RL algorithm that updates the action-value function Q(s,a) according to the state-action transitions the agent sees.
+The standard SARSA algorithm works well in environments with shorter time horizons; however, it faces challenges when utilized for tasks with longer horizons.
+The main reason for the observed phenomenon is the use of a single discount factor $\eta$, which requires a trade-off between bias and variance.
+This often leads to instability and inefficiency during the learning process.
+A variety of recommendations exist for addressing this issue \cite{berner2019dota,prokhorov1997adaptive,franccois2015discount,xu2018meta,van2009theoretical,romoff2019separating,fedus2019hyperbolic}.